g0rbe/CEH/17_Hacking_Mobile_Platforms.md

 - Device: which devices and operating systems are supported
 - Password: require all devices to be password protected
-- Access: determine which datas can be accessed from employee's device
+- Access: determine which data can be accessed from employee's device
 - Application: which applications allowed, which should be banned

 # Mobile Security Guideline